 Root Canal Treatment in Kingsland, GA

 Commonly, the term “root canal” is used to describe “root canal therapy,” which is the actual procedure that is performed to eliminate infection in the pulp chamber and root canals.
 In some cases, Dr. James Lassiter will perform root canal therapy in our Kingsland, Georgia dental office.
-For complicated treatments, he may refer you to a local endodontist (root canal specialist).
+For more advanced treatments that may require oral surgery, he may refer you to a local endodontist (root canal specialist).
 After the root canal procedure, Dr. Lassiter will restore the tooth with a tooth-colored filling or dental crown.